TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/CoreFormats/Midi.md

 - `PART REAL_BASS` - Pro Bass (17-Fret)
 - `PART REAL_BASS_22` - Pro Bass (22-Fret)

-Pro Guitar/Bass is rather complicated, some things are going to be skimmed over here for now.
-See [this Rhythm Gaming World post](https://rhythmgamingworld.com/forums/topic/general-thread-for-pro-guitarbass-questions/) for details.
+Pro Guitar/Bass has some rather complicated mechanics, so some things may have been missed.
+There are also some observed unknowns in some chart files documented here.

 #### Pro Guitar/Bass Notes and Channels

-Gems/markers:
+Notes/markers:

 | MIDI Note  | Description                                               |
 | :-------:  | :----------                                               |